 Many wardrobes are dominated by pieces inherited from Brits, Swedes, Germans and the like whose former favourites are given a new lease of life in Latvia where they’re sold by the piece or in bulk at second hand shops for as little as 40 cents a kilogram.

-So normal is it to shop at second hand shops, that it’s common for friends and colleagues to discuss their latest finds at the shops around town, of which most are branches of the Humana and RDA chains.
+So normal is it to shop at second hand shops, that it’s common for friends and colleagues to discuss their latest finds at the shops around town.
+Most are branches of the Humana and RDA chains.
 Last year, I bought my mum a posh green Irish tweed jacket for less than a fiver.
 It was practically new, had no visible signs of wear and tear and fits her to a tee!
-She’d received a compliment from her colleague the first time she wore it – what a great buy!

 If you’re a really keen bargain hunter, wait until the end of the month when Humana starts reducing its prices by 10% each day before renewing its stock on the last Monday of the month.
 Don’t be surprised to hear the music dimmed every half an hour.
 It’s when the sales staff put on their best voices to announce that: “Cienījāmie pircēji, nākamo pusstundu visa prece ar atlaidi – 30%.”
 (Dear shoppers, 30% off all goods for the next half an hour!”)

-When they say “all goods”, make sure you don’t pick up an item from the exclusive rack.
-The prices on these are generally a lot higher and discounts don’t apply.
+When they say “all goods”, make sure you don’t pick something up from the exclusive rack.
+The prices on those are generally a lot higher and discounts don’t apply.
 This is often where you’ll find the nicest branded stuff.

 While you used to be able to pick up really cool retro pieces for pennies, someone’s now realised there’s money to be made in vintage clothing.
 Recently, Humana opened its first vintage store on Ģertrūdes iela while other shops have noticeably upped prices on funky old tops and dresses.